philipfweiss/design_patterns/README.md

 4. **Page 54**: Strive for loosely couples designs between objects that interact

    > Flexible designs allow us to build flexible systems that can handle changed, because they minimize interdependency between objects.

+5. **Page 86**: Classes should be open for extension, but closed for modification.
+   > Also called the Open/Closed principle.